cmhoove14/EliminationFeasibility/README.md

 # Estimating the elimination feasibility in the ‘end game’ of control efforts for parasites subjected to regular mass drug administration: a schistosomiasis case study

 ## `Outputs_Refs` folder
-Contains outputs of simulations and parameter sets used in calls in plotting scripts used to produce manuscript figures
+Contains outputs of simulations and parameter sets used in plotting scripts to produce manuscript figures.
+Contains all `.Rdata` files that are ignored in GitHub due to their size, but available by request by contacting @cmhoove14 or choover@berkeley.edu or by running the scripts in the order below and storing the necessary outputs

 ## `Savio` folder
 Contains scripts with minor modifications that allow them to be run on savio, the Berkeley supercomputing cluster